Creating Legacy Giving Campaigns

 Identifying Planned Giving Donors

 The potential planned giver should be identified by prospect research within your organization’s database.
-Many nonprofits have discovered that typically planned givers are those donors who are loyal supporters.
+Many nonprofits have discovered that, typically, planned givers are those donors who are loyal supporters.
 They oftentimes give small, frequent donations over a 12-year period.
-They are frequently, but not always older in age, never married, have no children, and own property.
+They are frequently, but not always, older in age, not married, childless, and property owners.

 Planned givers want to preserve their legacy.
 Donors first begin thinking about this between the ages of 40 and 60.
 There are companies that utilize sophisticated segmentation and statistical analysis that can help identify prospective legacy donors for your organization.

 A Planned Giving Story